jlurbe/user-api-monorepo/README.md

 ## Pending

-- Use mapper to remove password from responses
+- [x] Use mapper to remove password from responses.
+Made through entities
-- Use of pattern value object
+- [x] Use of pattern value object
-- Use of log in entire application
+- [] Use of log in entire application
-- protect API with maybe JWT
+- [] protect API with maybe JWT
-- Use of kafka
+- [] Use of kafka
+- [] Improve error control.
+Now all errors are 500, including the 400
-- Improve error control and log
+- [] Check and improve log

 ## Notes